medcumen/coursera_ds03_course_project/README.md

 Getting and Cleaning Data Course Project --- CLW

 # Overview
-This project performs downloads the UCI HAR dataset and reformats it into a tidy dataset.
+This project downloads the UCI HAR dataset and reformats it into a tidy dataset.

 # Main Script
 The script 'run_analysis.R' performs the following: